The Zombies: 2000–present

-In 2010, Ace Records released a series of six 7-inch vinyl EPs.
+In 2010 Ace Records released a series of six 7-inch vinyl EPs.
 All the tracks were new to vinyl, with some rarities taken from the Zombie Heaven box set, as well as previously unreleased material.
 Tom Toomey replaced Airey on guitar.
 In 2011, "The Zombies featuring Colin Blunstone & Rod Argent" released their new studio album Breathe Out, Breathe In.
 Reviews were generally strong, and included 4-star reviews from publications including Record Collector, Q, Uncut, the Daily Mirror and The Independent.
 The band set out to tour annually in the UK, US, Canada and Netherlands.
 The 2011 tour included Japan, France, Germany, Greece and Israel.

-In 2012, band members participated in the unveiling of a commemorative plaque at the Blacksmith's Arms, a St Albans pub where the Zombies met for their first rehearsal.
+In 2012 band members participated in the unveiling of a commemorative plaque at the Blacksmith's Arms, a St Albans pub where the Zombies met for their first rehearsal.

-On 19 July 2013, it was announced that the band would be appearing on the second annual Moody Blues Cruise, 2–7 April 2014 on the cruise ship MSC Ship Divina.
-On 16 October 2013, the Zombies were announced as nominees for inclusion to the Rock and Roll Hall of Fame, the first nomination for the band since coming into eligibility in 1990.
-The Zombies were nominated again for the Hall in 2016.
+On 19 July 2013 it was announced that the band would be appearing on the second annual Moody Blues Cruise, 2–7 April 2014 on the cruise ship MSC Ship Divina.

-In 2014, the Zombies performed in festival circuits including the Austin Psych Festival and San Francisco Stern Grove Festival.
+In 2014 the Zombies performed in festival circuits, including the Austin Psych Festival and San Francisco Stern Grove Festival.
 The next year, the band announced they would embark on a 2015 American tour of the Odessey and Oracle album with White and Grundy returning.

 The Zombies' sixth album, Still Got That Hunger, produced by Chris Potter, was announced for a release date of 9 October 2015.
 The album's recording was successfully funded by crowdfunding service PledgeMusic during August 2014.
 The Zombies toured the US in the autumn of 2015 to promote Still Got That Hunger and were again joined by surviving former members White and Grundy, along with keyboardist Darian Sahanaja and White's wife Viv Boucherat (on backing vocals) to play the entire Odessey & Oracle album.
 On 30 October 2015, the Zombies made a guest appearance on The Late Show with Stephen Colbert.